isomerpages/sla-geoworks/_programmes/Singapore Geospatial Festival/Singapore Geospatial Festival 2024.md

 and Ops-Tech) / Chief Data Officer from the Maritime and Port Authority of Singapore (MPA), as he delivered the first industry keynote.
-His keynote highlighted the crucial role of marine geospatial information in safeguarding our coastlines and environment, while promoting the growth of our maritime industry in a safe, sustainable, and efficient manner.</p>
+His keynote highlighted the crucial role of marine geospatial information in safeguarding our coastlines and environment, and that MPA and SLA are expanding the SiReNT GNSS network to improve monitoring of vertical land motion, crucial for accurate sea-level rise projections.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC07976.jpg">
 </div>
 <p>The second industry keynote delivered by Mr Scott Simmons, Chief Standards
-Officer of Open Geospatial Consortium (OGC) addressed the importance of geospatial open standards.</p>
+Officer of Open Geospatial Consortium (OGC) recounted OGC's journey towards deeper engagement in Singapore, highlighting the country's unique commitment to ensuring everyone has access to data that enhances their lives.
+This has culminated in the OGC SG Forum held in the afternoon to learn from our respective global counterparts.</p>
+<p></p>
 <p></p>